Sandwich tern: Behaviour

 This species breeds in very dense colonies on coasts and islands, and exceptionally inland on suitable large freshwater lakes close to the coast.
-It nests in a ground scrape and lays one to three eggs.
-Unlike some of the smaller white terns, it is not very aggressive toward potential predators, relying on the sheer density of the nests—often only 20–30 cm apart and nesting close to other more aggressive species such as Arctic terns and black-headed gulls to avoid predation.
+It nests in a ground scrape and lays one or two (rarely three) eggs.
+Unlike some of the smaller white terns, it is not very aggressive toward potential predators, relying on the sheer density of the nests, often only 20–30 cm apart, and nesting close to other more aggressive species such as Arctic terns and black-headed gulls to avoid predation.

 Like all Thalasseus terns, the Sandwich tern feeds by plunge-diving for fish, almost invariably from the sea.
 It usually dives directly, and not from the "stepped-hover" favoured by Arctic terns.
 The offering of fish by the male to the female is part of the courtship display.

+Migration

+Sandwich tern is a long-distance migrant.
+Different breeding populations migrate to different wintering areas; those breeding in Great Britain migrate to the west coast of Africa from Senegal south to South Africa (a distance of over 10,000 km), while those breeding on the Caspian Sea coasts migrate to the Indian Subcontinent, south to Sri Lanka.

 Status

 The Sandwich tern has an extensive global range estimated at 100000–1000000 km2.
 It has a population estimated at 460,000–500,000 individuals.
-Population trends have not been quantified, but the species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e., declining more than 30% in ten years or three generations).
-For these reasons, the species is evaluated as least concern.
+Population trends have not been quantified, but the species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e. declining more than 30% in ten years or three generations).
+For these reasons the species is evaluated as least concern.

 The Sandwich tern is among the taxa to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
-Parties to the agreement are required to engage in a wide range of conservation actions which are describes in a detailed action plan.
+Parties to the agreement are required to engage in a wide range of conservation actions, which are describes in a detailed action plan.
 This plan should address key issues such as species and habitat conservation, management of human activities, research, education, and implementation.

+Their habit of breeding in very dense colonies made them highly vulnerable to the 2021–2023 highly pathogenic avian influenza (HPAI) outbreaks, with mass mortality in numerous colonies in northwestern Europe in 2022.